How waterproof are the new iPhones? Here's what all the ratings mean

 |Rain, splashing, accidental submersion, showering, swimming, snorkeling, surface diving and water sports.
 No deep water diving.

 Unfortunately, because there is no universal testing method, real-world usage is different for every device.
-For example, while the Garmin Forerunner 735XT (£311.00 at Amazon.co.uk) has a water resistance rating of 5 ATM, Garmin states that the watch can be worn both in the shower and while swimming.
+For example, while the Garmin Forerunner 735XT ($459.00 at E-Global Digital Cameras) has a water resistance rating of 5 ATM, Garmin states that the watch can be worn both in the shower and while swimming.
 Fitbit, on the other hand, recommends Surge users to remove the device before swimming, despite being rated 5 ATM.

 It should also be noted that even though 3 ATM is rated for a certain depth, that depth is measured in static pressure.
 Water pressure can change quickly, such as when you move your arm to begin swimming.
 While you may only be in 10 feet of water, the pressure created from your arm movement could be equal to that of a couple of ATMs.